AppointmentGuru/AppointmentGuru-Website/landing-page/online-appointments.md

 * Clients save on travel time and limit hours missed at work or other responsibilities.
 * Clients see you from the comfort of their own home or office (it can also reduce any associated anxiety).
 * Therapy via video has been [researched](https://www.ncbi.nlm.nih.gov/pubmed/22476305) and found to closely mimic an in-person appointment.
 * Flexibility with your work location!
+Work from home, work from your office or even work on holiday.

 ## How does it work?